GYatesIII/SimpleTwit/README.md

 ### RC1 ###
 * The initial release of the plugin.

-## Further Development Ideas ##
+## Future Development ##
 * Database Functions (Delete, Rescrape)
 * Multiple Twitter Streams
-* Reminder when OAuth credentials aren't set
-* Check to make sure feed can be successfully scraped and throw errors if it's not
 * Define the interval between feed scrapes
-* Allow users to retweet and reply with their own accounts right from your site
+* Allow users to Retweet and Reply with their own accounts right from your site
+* Add in shortcode support for recent Tweet display